Kevvinn/writeups/AUCTF20/houseofmadness.md

 To preface, this solve was after the challenge environment was fixed with ASLR being disabled.
 A solve while ASLR was enabled was possible.

-While messing around with the binary at first we are met with a direction to enter 'Stephen' in room 4.
+While messing around with the binary at first we are met with a direction to enter `Stephen` in room 4.

 ![](./img/programRun.png)

-Upon further analysis with Ghidra, we see that in room 4, we unlock access to a hidden room by entering 'Stephen' that includes an unsanitized gets that would overflow 'local_1c'
+Upon further analysis with Ghidra, we see that in room 4, we unlock access to a hidden room by entering `Stephen` that includes an unsanitized gets that would allow an overflow of `local_1c`

 ![](./img/room4.png)